phoenixzqy/stock-ticker/README.md

 ## Stocks from Markets other than the US

-For example, if you need to find a stock from HongKong market, let's say `Tencent` Inc., you always can find it's simple from [Yahoo Finance](https://finance.yahoo.com/).
-The simple would be like this: `0700.HK`;
+For example, if you need to find a stock from HongKong market, let's say `Tencent` Inc., you always can find it's symbol from [Yahoo Finance](https://finance.yahoo.com/).
+The symbol would be like this: `0700.HK`;

 ## TODOs